govtechmy/myds/README.md

 ### 1. Tailwind Intellisense Workaround

-MyDS uses a unified tailwind config/preset file, as the base config for multiple apps/packages.
-If you are using Tailwind Intellisense extension on VSCode, you may lose the ability to the extension's auto-suggest and CSS preview feature if you work on `packages/**`.
-This is because the extension requires `tailwind.config` to be available in the local workspace, which are not defined in individual packages.
+MyDS uses a unified tailwind config file, as the base config for multiple apps/packages.
+If you are using Tailwind Intellisense extension on VSCode, you may lose the extension's ability to auto-suggest and CSS preview if you work within `packages/**`.
+This is because the extension requires `tailwind.config` to be available in the local package workspace, which is not defined in the individual packages.

 To solve this, add the following in your VSCode **Workspace settings** (_Not your User settings_):